-Clear records are kept of Equality Impact Assessments as seen in minutes of governing body meetings, providing evidence that governors have considered the Public Sector Equality Duty.
-All governors and staff are made aware of this requirement.
+Clear records are kept of Equality Impact Assessments as seen in minutes of governing body meetings, providing evidence that governors have considered the requirement.
 All policies have a dated statement to show not only when the policy was last reviewed but that it was assessed for impact on protected characteristics.